influxdata/docs-v2/content/v2.0/collect-data/scraper-quickstart.md

     parent: Collect data
 ---

+{{% note %}}
->**Note:** The steps below are available on a page that appears after you complete the initial configuration described in [Set up InfluxDB](/v2.0/get-started/#setup-influxdb).
+The steps below are available on a page that appears after you complete the initial configuration described in [Set up InfluxDB](/v2.0/get-started/#setup-influxdb).
 After clicking one of the three options, the page is no longer available.
 >
 >If you missed the change to select Quick Start or you want to learn how to configure a scraper yourself, see [Scrape data using the /metrics endpoint](influxdb/v2.0/collect-data/scraper-endpoint/).
+{{% note %}}

 ## Use Quick Start to collect InfluxDB metrics